 This film was also one of the first times the main character carried a major mainstream film with a handicap.

 The film shows many common stereotypes as well as major things that other people often ignore when interacting with someone who is disabled.
-Edward learns feelings of empathy, anger, love, resentment, remorse
+Edward learns feelings of empathy, anger, love, resentment, remorse and confusion throughout the film despite his “deformity”.

 As in real life, people focus on what’s in it for them instead of just appreciating simple qualities when befriending a person with disabilities.